darktable-org/darktable/packaging/windows/BUILD.md

     export PATH="$PREFIX/bin:$PATH"
     ```

-* By default cmake will only use one core during the build process.
+* By default CMake will only use one core during the build process.
 To speed things up you might wish to add a line like:
     ```bash
     export CMAKE_BUILD_PARALLEL_LEVEL="6"
     ```
-   to your .bash_profile file.
+    to your `~/.bash_profile` file.
 This would use 6 cores.

-* Execute the following command to actviate profile changes `$ . .bash_profile`
+* Execute the following command to actviate profile changes:

-* From MINGW64 terminal, clone darktable git repository (in this example into ~/darktable):
+    ```bash
+    $ . .bash_profile
     ```

+* From the MINGW64 terminal, clone the darktable git repository (in this example into `~/darktable`):
+    ```bash
     $ cd ~
     $ git clone git://github.com/darktable-org/darktable.git
     $ cd darktable